praneethvikram/CloudBees-Assessment/README.md

 seat details : Get all seat details per train + section

-along wit above features , it also supports crud operations on users.
+along with above features , it also supports crud operations on users.